 Grades are important; however, our offers are not solely based on academic results.
 We are interested in creative people that demonstrate a strong commitment to their chosen subject area and therefore we welcome applications from individuals from a wide range of backgrounds.
 To assess student suitability for their chosen course we normally arrange interviews for all applicants at which your skills, achievements and life experience will be considered as well as your qualifications.

 Graduates from the BSc.
 Health, Nutrition and Lifestyle course are now pursuing a range of career paths.
-Examples of where these graduates are currently working include; being employed as a dietetics assistant (NHS), within health promotion, managing a fitness facility and as a walking scheme officer.
+Some examples of where these graduates are currently working include;

-Others have completed, or are currently undertaking postgraduate study in the form of PGCE courses (food technology) with a view to secondary school teaching.
-Other postgraduate options that past students have opted for include Master’s degrees in nutrition and exercise related subjects.
+Other students have completed, or are currently undertaking postgraduate study in the form of MSc degrees in nutrition, health and exercise related subjects.

 £30 induction overnight activity for all year 1 students

 In addition to achieving a degree, students will demonstrate the competencies required by The Association for Nutrition to enable them to apply for associate status on graduation.

 - BSc Health, Nutrition and Lifestyle